Expats.de Icon

 Quick Summary

-Before you start comparing tariffs, you must determine if you are legally responsible for signing a gas contract.
-In Germany, there are two primary ways heating is billed, and many expats get these confused.
+You must determine if you are legally responsible for signing a gas contract.
+Germany uses two primary heating systems.

 Central Heating (Zentralheizung)

-In many modern or large apartment blocks, there is one massive boiler in the basement that heats the entire building.
-The landlord pays for the bulk gas or oil and then re-bills you based on your consumption via your monthly "warm rent" (Warmmiete).
+Modern or large apartment blocks often use one massive boiler in the basement to heat the entire building.
+The landlord pays for the bulk gas and bills you based on your consumption via your monthly "warm rent" (Warmmiete).

-• Your Action: You do not need to sign a private gas contract.
-Your gas costs are included in your Nebenkosten (ancillary costs).
-You cannot switch providers individually; only the landlord or the building management (Hausverwaltung) can do that.
+• Your Action: You do not need a private gas contract.
+Your gas costs fall under your Nebenkosten (ancillary costs).
+Only the landlord or building management (Hausverwaltung) can switch providers.

 Gas Floor Heating (Gasetagenheizung)